-• NRC Teleconference Services
+NRC Teleconference Services

-The National Response Center is capable of establishing a teleconference of up to 650 participants.
+The National Response Center can establish a teleconference of up to 650 participants.
 The system is intended for use in support of emergency response operations but can be made available on a limited basis for routine matters.